 No matter how much I told my husband that it irritated me, it would eventually start happening again.
 He would remember for a period of time to remove the hangers but then the old pattern would re-emerge.
 I was pretty tired of it all.

-The Lord impressed upon me to quit nit picking and instead use the situation as an opportunity to pray for this good man (even though he didn’t put away his hangers).
-I had a choice to make.
-I could continue to get upset, or I could use it as an opportunity to pray for my husband and grow in needed ways.
-I believe I made the right choice (as much as I didn’t want to)… I made the decision to pray.
+The Lord impressed upon me to quit nit picking.
+Instead I need to use the situation as an opportunity to pray for this good man.
+God presented me with a choice to make.
+I could continue to get upset, or I could use it as an opportunity to pray for my husband.
+I believe I made the right choice (as much as I didn’t want to).
+Praying for Steve is definitely more important.
 I have to say that it has changed my whole outlook.

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 (Philippians 4:6)